This post may contain affiliate links.

-Cookie week is nearing an end I hope you enjoy the last two cookies I have for you.
+Cookie week is nearing an end.
+I hope you enjoy the last two cookies I have for you.
 Today’s comes from the Tate’s Bake Shop Cookbook by Kathleen King.
 Tate’s is a well known bakery in the Hamptons and surrounding area and is famous for their chocolate chip cookies.
-As I purused the cookbook these orange and oat chewies stood out.
-I had to try them.
+As I perused the cookbook, these orange and oat chewies stood out.
+I just had to try them.

 According to the note above the recipe, Kathleen got it from her professor at Suny Cobleskill College who’s sister created the recipe to win a Pillsbury bake-off contest.
 I figured the recipe had to be good and they were.

 These thin cookies are crisp yet chewy and the orange flavor is a welcomed addition.
 I always think of oranges at Christmas.
 I always got one in the toe of my stocking.
 The smell of a fresh orange is one of my favorite smells.
-This cookie is perfect for Christmas.
+These orange and oat chewies are perfect for Christmas.